richelbilderbeek/cppcast_notes/README.md

    * gprof: show run-time speed: only improve speed of functions where it matters
    * cppcheck: static type checking
    * valgrind: memory leaks, data races

-## Science

- * Theoretical biology: mathematics, computer simulations
- * Speciation models
- * My work is open, exposing possible flaws
- * My work is reproducible
- * Most scientists do not care about the C++ good practices

 ## Science and Travis CI